Marpa, A practical general parser: the recognizer: The recognizer

 \subsection{Scan pass}

-\var{transitions} is a set of tables, one per Earley set.
+The code for the scan pass is Algorithm~\ref{alg:scan-pass} on page~\pageref{alg:scan-pass}. \var{transitions} is a set of tables, one per Earley set.
 The tables in the set are indexed by symbol.
 Symbol indexing is \Oc, since the number of symbols is a constant, but since the number of Earley sets grows with the length of the parse, it cannot be assumed that Earley sets can be indexed by location in \Oc{} time.
 For the operation $\var{transitions}(\Vloc{l}, \Vsym{s})$ to be in \Oc{} time, \Vloc{l} must represent a link directly to the Earley set.
 In the case of scanning, the lookup is always in the previous Earley set, which can easily be tracked in \Oc{} space and retrieved in \Oc{} time.
-Inclusive time and space can be charged to the \Veim{predecessor}.
+Inclusive time and space can be charged to the \Veim{mainstem}.
 Overhead is charged to the Earley set at \Vloc{i}.